wallarm/product-documentation/docs/latest/installation/cdn/cloudflare.md

 ## Deployment

-To secure with Wallarm applications on AWS that use Node.js lambdas, follow these steps:
+To secure with Wallarm your applications that are delivered via Cloudflare:

-1. Deploy a Wallarm node on the AWS instance.
-1. Obtain the Wallarm Node.js script for AWS Lambda and run it.
+1. Request Wallarm support to activate Cloudflare integration.
+1. Set Cloudflare worker and routes to route traffic to Wallarm for analysis.

 ### 1. Request Wallarm support to activate Cloudflare integration

-Contact [support@wallarm.com](mailto:support@wallarm.com) to request the activation of Cloudflare integration and obtain the `<CONNECTOR_ID>`.
+Contact [support@wallarm.com](mailto:support@wallarm.com) to request the activation of Cloudflare integration and obtain the `<FILTERING_NODE_URL>`.
+Consider the following:

-Consider that when integrating Wallarm with Cloudflare, the traffic flow can operate both [in-line](../inline/overview.md) and [out-of-band (OOB)](../oob/overview.md).
-Therefore, discuss with the support which option is most suitable in your case.
+* As the traffic flow [can operate](#cloudflare-modes) both in-line and out-of-band (OOB), you need to discuss with the support which option suits you.

+* Wallarm support team will deploy a filtering node in a trustworthy cloud environment and fully configure it for processing your traffic redirected from Cloudflare.

+    Alternatively, you can install node in your own infrastructure (see options for [in-line](../../installation/supported-deployment-options.md#in-line) and [out-of band (OOB)](../../installation/supported-deployment-options.md#out-of-band) installation) and request Wallarm support to help you to prepare the node for integration with Cloudflare.

 ### 2. Set Cloudflare worker and routes